ryanwang520/api-docs/source/includes/_integrations.md

 For those requiring advanced features, ArcSite provides Webhooks and APIs tailored for I360 Integration.
 These tools enable users to develop custom functionalities to enhance their support.

-- Subscribe to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) Webhook for custom feature development.
+- Subscribe to the [Proposal Exported in App](#proposal-exported-in-app) Webhook for custom feature development.
 - Utilize the [Connected I360 Product](#connected-i360-product) API to access information about I360 Product IDs connected to ArcSite Products.

 ### Example of Custom Feature Development Using Extended Integration: